 I am a Postdoctoral Scientist at Georgetown Univeristy with the Shark Bay Dolphin Research Project.
-I recently obtained my Ph.D. in Biology studying the social and behavioral responses to environmental stressors in bottlenose dolphins (Tursiops aduncus) in Shark Bay, Australia while working with Dr. Janet Mann.
+I earned my Ph.D. in August 2018 from Georgetown University under the guidance of Dr. Janet Mann.
+My dissertation examined social and behavioral responses to environmental stressors in bottlenose dolphins (Tursiops aduncus) in Shark Bay, Australia.

-I am interested in how animals behaviorally respond to various stressors (both natural and anthropogenic), specifically in the marine environment.
+I am interested in how animals behaviorally respond to various stressors (both natural and anthropogenic), especially in the marine environment.
 I hope to use science to better inform conservation and animal welfare policies.
-I also have a strong interest in data science with over 5 years of experience with R.
+I have nearly a decade of experience in animal behavior research, fieldwork, data science ®, and statistics.

 PhD in Biology, 2018

 Madison L. Miketa, Eric M. Patterson, Ewa Krzyszczyk, Megan M. Wallen, Kathy Murray, Michael Rule, Bart Huntley, Cindy Bessey, and Janet Mann

 Sarah N. Powell, Megan M. Wallen, Madison L. Miketa, Ewa Krzyszczyk, Shweta Bansal, Janet Mann